epfl-dias/proteus/docs/building.md

 ## Without Docker
 #### Requirements:
 - Ubuntu 18.04 (20.04/22.04 *should* work but are not tested in ci).
-- Dependencies: CMake fetches and builds most dependencies, however there are several which must be installed at the system level.
+- Dependencies: CMake fetches and builds most dependencies, however there are some which must be installed at the system level.
 See the list in `docker/pelago-build/requirements.txt`, in addition to this list we also require LLVM and CMake.
 For the current minimum CMake version see the top of the root `CMakeLists.txt`.
 The current required LLVM version can be found in `cmake/modules/proteus-prolog.cmake`